Zuhaitz/bridge-social-frontend/README.md

 # Social Network App FrontEnd

-The frontend implementation of a social network app, making use of Vite, React, SaSS and Axios to upload data to our backend.
+The frontend implementation of a social network app, making use of React to upload data to our backend.
 The design is a clone of the Bluesky social network.

 You can find the backend of the app [here](https://github.com/Zuhaitz/bridge-social-backend).

 ## Tech Stack

+**Client:** React, Redux, Axios, Sass

-**Server:** Node, NPM, MongoDB
+**Server:** Node, Express, MongoDB

 ## Acknowledgements